 Building Capacity, Leadership, and Sustainability at UMB

-The Office of Equity Diversity and Inclusion (OEDI) at the University of Maryland Baltimore (UMB) launched the university's first interprofessional/interdisciplinary innovation grant for 13-month projects and initiatives that advance Belonging (BE) and Justice, Equity, Diversity, and Inclusion (JEDI) at UMB in March of 2023.
+The Office of Equity Diversity and Inclusion (OEDI) at the University of Maryland Baltimore (UMB) is pleased to announce Access and Engagement Innovation grants for 13-month projects and initiatives that advance access and engagement opportunities at UMB.

 Purpose

-The purpose of the Be JEDI Innovation Grant is to enhance belonging, justice, equity, diversity, and inclusion at UMB through education, research, service, climate, or leadership outcomes and to support and advance the UMB Strategic Plan, with a particular focus on Theme 3: University Culture, Engagement, and Belonging and the integration of core values of equity and justice at UMB.
+The purpose of the Access and Engagement Innovation Grant is to enhance access and engagement opportunities at UMB through education, research, service, climate, or leadership outcomes and to support and advance the UMB Strategic Plan, with a particular focus on Theme 3: University Culture, Engagement, and Belonging PDF and the integration of core values of equity and justice at UMB.

 2023 - 2024 Recipients